 As a result of the completion of our previously announced asset sale with Ipsen, Ipsen acquired, pursuant to the asset sale agreement, our right, title and interest in the commercial business.
 The commercial business represented all of our revenues for the fiscal year 2016 and the three months ended March 31, 2017.
-Following the sale of the commercial business, we retained our non-commercial assets, including our clinical and preclinical development programs, or the pipeline business.
+Following the sale of the commercial business, we retained our pipeline business.
 Our results of operations and financial condition may be materially affected if we fail to grow our pipeline business, if we are unable to raise additional capital if needed to run the pipeline business, if we must incur significant costs in order to raise additional capital to run the pipeline business or if we are unable to successfully develop and commercialize our remaining product candidates.